tsherif/space-shooter.c/ARCHITECTURE.md

 --count;
 ```

-All operations on game objects are run in batches on `objects[0 .. count - 1]`.
-The actual implementation is slightly more involved in that game object attributes are stored in parallel arrays to simplify their use as buffer data in the rendering layer.
+All operations on objects are run in batches on `objects[0 .. count - 1]`.

-The only use of dynamic memory is in loading image and sound assets when the game initializes.
-This leads to a nice "dev ex" benefit that once the game initializes, errors related to memory allocation are no longer possible.
+Note that the implementations in most cases don't look exactly like the above depending on how the objects will be consumed by a given system.
+For example, game entity properties are stored as parallel arrays, rather than in per-object structs, to simplify submitting them to the GPU as attribute buffers.

 ### Mixin Structs